adamtabrams/flatnvim/README.md

 ## Neovim Function

-Adding this function to your Neovim config makes it easier to access the terminal and command line programs.
+Adding this function to your Neovim config makes it easier to access the terminal and specific command line programs.

 ```viml
 function!
 TempTerm(...)